Julia Rose's Instagram Was One of the Most Reported Accounts Ahead of Ban

 Since the interview was conducted in December, this was ahead of her pages being deleted.
 When her first Instagram page was deleted, she created another one, but it didn't take long before that one was taken down as well.
 Now, she's heading to Twitter to do most of her posting.
 On Monday, she posted a post-shower selfie with her followers while wearing a face mask and a strategically placed towel over her body to cover up.

-While it's still unclear exactly why her page was taken down, she does post nude or nearly nude photos regularly.
+While it's still unclear exactly why Instagram removed her profile, she does post nude or nearly nude photos regularly.
 During an interview with the New York Post, published over the summer in July, Rose opened up about her background and noted that she grew up in a conservative environment.
 She said, "I grew up in a conservative family, going to church.
 I wasn't allowed to wear a bikini until my senior year in high school."
-However, she took a 180 degree turn once she was allowed to start making decisions for herself saying, "I am 100 percent walking around the house nude.
+However, she took a 180 degree turn once she was allowed to start making decisions for herself, saying, "I am 100 percent walking around the house nude.
 I live it, thrive in my birthday suit."